Groundhogs say early spring. Meteorologists say warmer spring. Here's what to know.

 According to the NOAA's seasonal temperature outlook, the northernmost states will see above-normal temperatures in February, March and April, especially in New England and the Pacific Northwest.
 Most of Texas will see below-average temperatures.
 Warm-weather predictions are in part due to El Niño, a natural climate pattern that sends temperatures soaring.

-Indiana, local NWS forecasters predict, will fare like much of the Midwest.
-Most Hoosiers have a 35% or greater chance for seeing warmer than average temperatures this year.
+Kentucky, NWS forecasters predict, will fare like much of the Midwest with a 35% or greater chance for seeing warmer than average temperatures this year.

-Previously: Do human experts agree with Punxsutawney Phil?
-Here's what's in store for spring
+Previously: Do human experts in Kentucky agree with Punxsutawney Phil?
+Here's what spring has in store

 What are the dates for the four seasons in 2024?